 The discussion focused on the advantages and the disadvantages of drinking.
 It included the effects of alcohol on reaction time, with everyone actively involved.
 Toward the end of the meeting, several students thanked us for having such an open forum.
 Their views about drinking were accepted and discussed.
 This was even though drinking was illegal for these underage drinkers.

 Another student told us, “We should be doing this in junior high school.”
 She said “that’s when most of us started to experiment with alcohol.
 Maybe some of us seniors could lead the discussion with the ninth-graders, the way you did with us.”

 Following this meeting, school officials invited us to put on several harm reduction workshops for the graduating class.
 This program reduced harmful drinking patterns greatly over the course of the school year.

 Harm reduction views people as responsible for their own choices.
 They get help “where they are.”
 Then move from there in small steps to increasing levels of health and safety.
 And it works.

-Dr. G. Alan Marlatt was Professor of Psychology at the University of Washington.
+Dr. G. Alan Marlatt was Professor of Psychology at the U of WA.
 He received the Jellinek Award for his work in the field of alcohol studies.

 - Posted by approval of the author.
 Headings added.